Gitel Steed: Death and legacy

-Dr. Gitel Steed died in the night of September 6, 1977, evidently from a heart attack, at the age of sixty-three.
+Steed died in the night of September 6, 1977, evidently from a heart attack, at the age of sixty-three.
 She was survived by her husband and supporter for thirty years, artist Robert Steed, and by her son, Andrew.

 The Gitel P. Steed papers 1907–1980 are archived in the University of Chicago Library and extend to approximately 13 linear metres (43 feet) of material.
 Most is data from her Columbia University Research in Contemporary India Field Project of 1949–1951 collected from three villages in western and northern India; extensive life histories of informants, psychological tests, typed notes, field notebooks, photographs, genealogies, histories, transcripts of interviews, and art work, mostly watercolours, by both researchers and child and adult villagers.
 These are joined by records of lectures and other publications relating to the India Project by Steed and by other scholars.
 Also held is data from Steed's previous fieldwork project among Chinese immigrants in New York City.
 The collection was given to the University of Chicago Committee on Southern Asian Studies by Robert Steed in 1978 and conveyed to the University of Chicago Library in 1984.
 Prior to their arrival, James Silverberg and McKim Marriott put the papers a preliminary order reflected in the collection's current organization.
 The collection was augmented by Robert Steed in 1985 and 1989, and by McKim Marriott and James Silverberg in 1994.